 How to Choose a Crank Radio?

-Nobody buys a crank radio to just listen to the local radio station while pulling weeds in the garden.
+Nobody buys a crank radio just to listen to the local radio station while pulling weeds in the garden.
 You buy a crank radio for the same reason you buy a 72-hour kit, a compass and waterproof lighters – emergency preparedness.
+That said, they are also useful for backcountry camping.

-Crank radios are used in two ways – for emergency preparedness and backcountry camping.
 In both cases, a contingency plan for power is important.
-If the disposable batteries die, you need to have another option available to power the radio.
-To this purpose, every emergency radio in our review has a dynamo crank generator that creates electricity by spinning a coil of wire around a magnet.
-The concept is similar to wind, steam and water turbines, except scaled down so your hand is the moving force.
-The hand crank ensures the emergency radio always has access to power, even if it's been in an emergency preparedness pack for years.
+If the disposable batteries die, you need to have another way to power the radio.
+As such, every emergency radio we reviewed has a dynamo crank generator that creates electricity by spinning a coil of wire around a magnet.
+This is similar to wind, steam and water turbines, except scaled down so your hand is the moving force.
+The hand crank ensures the radio always has power, even if it's been in an emergency preparedness pack for years.

 Crank Radios: What We Tested, What We Found

-To find the best crank radio, we tested three major features – the rechargeable battery, reception and the speaker.
 The dynamo hand crank is the radio's lifeline, so it needs to be efficient at recharging the battery.
-The reception is your lifeline to the outside world, and you need to be able to hear weather alerts clearly, even in remote areas.
-The speaker is your lifeline for help.
-Not only does it project weather alerts, but it also alerts people to your location so you can receive help if necessary.
+Likewise, the reception is your connection to the outside world, and you need to be able to hear weather alerts clearly, even in remote areas.
+Speaker performance is also important – not only does it project weather alerts, but it also alerts people to your location if you need help.

-To test the dynamo crank, we drained each radio’s batteries so that we were starting with a dead battery.
-Once the battery was fully drained, we spun the crank for two minutes to the clip of a metronome clicking off at 120 beats per minute.
-This ensured each hand crank was spun at the same rate.
-(The industry recommendation is 120 revolutions per minute.)
+To test each radio’s dynamo crank, we drained its batteries completely.
+Once the batteries were dead, we spun the crank for two minutes to the clip of a metronome clicking at 120 beats per minute – the industry-recommended speed.
+This ensured we spun each hand crank at the same rate.

-After spinning the crank for two minutes, we turned on the radios with the volume at the loudest setting.
-We set a timer the moment the radio turned on, and it ran until the battery died again.
-This allowed us to measure how much battery life each radio generated during a standard amount of cranking.
+After spinning the crank, we turned on the radio with the volume at its loudest setting.
+We started timing the moment the radio turned on and ended when the battery died again.

-We performed this two-minute crank test five times with each radio to create an average.
-With most radios, that two minutes of cranking provided between three and five minutes of battery life.
-The lowest performing radios even fell below the two-minute mark, which means that you actually have to exert more time and energy cranking the radio than you get in return.
+We performed this two-minute crank test five times on each radio to create an average.
+With most radios, two minutes of cranking generated between three and five minutes of battery life.
+The worst-performing radios fell below the two-minute mark, which means you have to exert more time and energy cranking them than you get in return.
 However, the best crank radio generated an average of 13 minutes and 21 seconds of battery life, which was almost five minutes more than the second most efficient hand crank.

-Initially, we were going to test how long it would take to fully charge each radio using the hand crank.
+Initially, we planned to test how long it takes to fully charge each radio using the hand crank.
 However, this proved to be an unrealistic endeavor.
-Even with the top-rated Eton FRX5, we couldn't reach the second bar on the battery meter after two hours of spinning the crank.
+Even with the top-rated Eton FRX5-BT, we didn’t reach the second bar on the battery meter after two hours of spinning the crank.
 Instead, we decided to test how long it took the radios to charge when plugged into a direct current.

 Most of the emergency radios fully charged in between four and six hours.
-However, several reached full bars after just a few hours, and one didn't reach a full charge after more than three days.
+However, several reached full bars after just a few hours, and on the other end, one didn't reach a full charge after more than three days.

-After we timed how long each weather radio took to fully charge, we took the next natural step and tested battery life by playing each radio at full volume until it died.
-We found that the recharge time didn't always correlate with the battery life – just because a radio took a long time to charge didn't mean that it had a long battery life.
+After we timed how long it took to fully charge each weather radio, we took the next natural step and tested its total battery life.
+To do so, we played each radio at full volume until it died again.
+We found that the time it takes to recharge the battery doesn't always correlate with how long it lasts – just because a radio took a long time to charge, it doesn’t mean it has a long battery life.

-Since one of the main purposes of a crank radio is to pick up radio frequencies for emergency purposes, we tested the quality of each radio's reception from several locations, both in the city and backcountry.
+Since one of the main reasons people use crank radios is to pick up radio frequencies during emergencies, we tested the quality of each one's reception in several locations, both in the city and the backcountry.
 In each spot, we tested how well the radio picked up AM daytime, AM nighttime and general FM radio transmission.

-First, we found that the NOAA weather band reception was equally good with every radio in both city and backcountry settings.
-We also discovered that the quality of each radio's AM reception during the day was no different from its AM reception at night, even though the quality of the AM signal changed because of atmospheric conditions.
+We found that NOAA weather band reception was equally good on every radio in both the city and the backcountry.
+We also discovered that the quality of each radio's AM reception during the day was no different than at night, even though the quality of the AM signals changes because of atmospheric conditions.
 Basically, if a radio scored high marks during the day, it also scored high marks at night, and vice versa.

 Maximum Volume Level

 Crank radios won’t blow you away when you turn the volume to the max.
 Still, a loud speaker is an important survival tool.
-To test the maximum volume, we used a decibel meter to measure the volume 1 meter from the speaker.
-The loudest radio produced 90.3 dB of volume, which is comparable to an average stereo system.
+To measure volume, we placed a decibel meter 1 meter from the speaker.
+The loudest radio produced 90.3 dB of sound, which is comparable to an average stereo system.
 For comparison, the quietest weather radio only reached 76.2 dB, which is about as loud as a normal conversation.
 Most radios measured between 80 dB and 84 dB, which is about as loud as city traffic.

 Crank Radio: What Else to Look For

-In its most basic form, a crank radio is a simple handheld device powered by a hand crank that receives AM and FM radio signals.
-However, the best crank radios are more than an AM and FM radio – they are survival tools.
-This means you should look for a crank radio that has as many survival features as possible, is built to be durable and comes from a manufacturer with great support.
+In its most basic form, a crank radio is a simple handheld device that receives AM and FM signals and can be powered by a hand crank.
+However, the best models are more than that – they are survival tools.
+You should look for a crank radio that has as many survival features as possible, is built to be durable and comes from a manufacturer with great support.

-You should look for survival features like flashlights, sirens, compasses, dog whistles and mobile device charging.
-Every advantage you can gain when you're in a survival situation is critical.
-These features allow you to see in the dark, find your bearings if you're lost, attract the attention of help and stay connected to your phone.
+You should look for a radio with survival features like a flashlight, siren, compass, dog whistle and a mobile device charger.
+Every tool you have available in a survival situation is important, and these features can help you find your way and get your bearings if you're lost.
+They also attract attention if you need help and keep you connected to your phone.

-Since emergency radios are designed to help you survive an emergency, they need to be capable of surviving rough conditions.
-The best emergency radios can withstand bumps, drops and jostles.
-They're also water-resistant.
+Since these radios are designed to help you survive an emergency, they need to be able to withstand rough conditions.
+The best models are water-resistant and can survive bumps, drops and jostles.
 Your radio needs to be able to handle the weather, especially while you're camping.

 Help & Support

-When working with any electronic device, we like to look into the help and support the manufacturer offers.
-That way, even after you make your purchase, you can stay informed and receive the support you need if something goes amiss.
-The services we looked into include email and phone contacts, FAQs pages, and user forums.
+When we evaluate any electronic device, we like to look in to the kinds of help and support the manufacturer offers.
+After you purchase your radio, it’s important to have access to help if something goes amiss.
+The manufacturers we tested have a combination of email and phone support, FAQs pages, and user forums.